divyaanbu-143/LU-Decomposition/README.md

 1. import the NumPy library using the statement import numpy as np.
 2. Define the given matrix A
-3. Compute the inverse of matrix A using np.linalg.inv()
+3. Compute the LU Decomposition using np.linalg.inv()
 4. print and end the program

 ## Program: